|Nutrition Facts (per serving)|

 If you love lemon or passion fruit curd, try this delicious strawberry curd.
 The exquisite strawberry flavor melts in your mouth.
 It's an irresistible treat perfect for enjoying on toast, as a cheesecake topping, stirred through whipped cream, like a sponge cake filling or drizzled over breakfast crepes.
 A perfect complement to strawberry curd is hot biscuits, muffins, or as a tart shell filling.
 Strawberry curd also makes a wonderful food gift and lasts up to two months in the refrigerator.

-Place strawberries plus two teaspoons of water in a large saucepan over a medium heat.
+Place strawberries plus two teaspoons of water in a large saucepan over medium heat.
 Cover and bring to the boiling point.
 Simmer for five minutes or until the strawberries are really soft.

 Use a slotted spoon to transfer strawberries to mesh sieve.
 Place a sieve over a clean, heatproof bowl and use the back of a spoon to push strawberries through the mesh sieve.
 Keep pressing the pull through.
 Add the pulp into the strained strawberry liquid.